suhankins/binaryTranscript/README.md

 ### Compressed

-...we can see that all we saved with this whole binary convertion is just 3 KB.
+...we can see that all we saved with this whole binary conversion is just 3 KB.

 | File | Size |
 | --- | --- |